 The statistics in this report are published in accordance with the standards and guidelines used by the FBI Uniform Crime Reporting Handbook and relevant federal law.
 GWPD submits the annual crime statistics published in this report to the U.S. Department of Education (ED).
 The statistical information gathered by the Department of Education is available to the public through the ED website.
-In addition, a daily crime log is available for review 24 hours a day on the GWPD website, at safety.gwu.edu/reports-and-records.
+In addition, a daily crime log is available for review 24 hours a day on the GWPD website, at safety.gwu.edu/reportsand-records.
 The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the university community obtained from the GW Police Department (GWPD), and non-police Campus Security Authorities (CSAs), as well as those requested from the DC Metropolitan Police Department (MPD), and the United States Capitol Police.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the report for the calendar year the crime was reported.
+The only employees exempt from reporting under the Clery Act are professional and pastoral counselors while operating under the scope of their license.